Mountain Lion Reports

 No Established Breeding Population

-A female was detected in 2016 which increases the chances that breeding could occur in the state, but MDC currently has no evidence of reproduction within Missouri.
-All other confirmations have either been males or had insufficient evidence to determine sex.
+A few females have been detected over the years which increases the chances that breeding could occur in the state, but MDC currently has no evidence of reproduction within Missouri.

 Slim Chance of a Dangerous Encounter